chosww/c2lc-react-native/README.md

 Run this command if you want to use more of the native packages than using Expo modules.

-## To run on iOS simulator without using the Expo application
+## To run the application on iOS simulator without using the Expo application

 Run expo build:ios -t simulator then it will prompt a link where you can download tarball of the application.
 Once you download the tarball, run tar -xvzf filename.
 After that run an iOS simulator then run xcrun simctl install booted <app path> and xcrun simctl install booted <app path>.